-Ten questions to ask if you are facing redundancy
+Ten good questions to ask if you are facing redundancy

 Most of us have in recent months correctly been focused on the very short term.
 In most cases that has meant day-to-day survival thinking.
 If you have been furloughed you may have enjoyed a temporary sense of security.
 However, as things head slowly back to the new normal different concerns raise their ugly heads.
 Perhaps you are a potential victim of, in the best case reduced working hours and therefore diminishes income, or in the worst case scenario redundancy.
 This short piece suggests ten questions to ask yourself that may help you find clarity of direction to what to do and what to think should the worst happen, and your job is in the line of fire as a result of the Corona crisis.